aguilanbon/gantt-task-react-v/README.md

 - Flexible Gantt height now adapts to its parent container, now we always see the horizontal scrolls for both task list and gantt.
 - Fixed sticky gantt header on drag
+- Fixed Tooltip should show only on gantt section current view boundaries

 ## [Live Demo In Storybook](https://661071b076b50cb537c16c19-yrsukdfefs.chromatic.com/)